 Request a SGIF

-Instructors may request a SGIF by completing the SGIF request form by October 4, 2019.
+Instructors may request a SGIF by completing the SGIF request form.
 Please provide us with at least two weeks’ advance notice and we will make every effort to accommodate your request, based on scheduling availability.
 The Spring 2020 SGIF form has closed, please check back in September to sign up a fall SGIF!

 - In the pre-consultation, the instructor and facilitator confirm the date and time for the SGIF and follow-up consultation and identify key areas of interest to explore.